 - Go to support.emerson.edu

-- Under "What is this request about?" - Choose Course Support > New Blog Request
+- In Subject - Enter Course Support - New Blog Request

 A WordPress blog is made up of a series of posts.
 Begin posting to your site by creating and publishing posts:

 - Select the site you would like to post to from the My Sites drop-down menu.

 - If you are already on your site, you can easily get to the Dashboard by clicking the name of your site in the top navigation bar (1) and selecting it from the drop-down menu (2):

 - Create a new post by clicking on the Posts tab (1) and choosing Add New (2) from the left-hand menu bar:

 - Alternatively, you can create a new post by clicking on + New (1) from the top navigation bar, and selecting Post (2) from the dropdown menu: